Company offers hourly employees wage increase in light of COVID-19

 “We are very proud of the enterprising efforts of our employees in our stores and along our supply chain.
 Our employees have shown up and worked harder than ever to ensure that our shelves are stocked and that our stores are ready for business in Cost-U-Less,” noted Dan McConnell, President, The North West Company International.

-Health and safety has been prioritized for all employees.
+Health and safety have been prioritized for all employees.
 Cost-U-Less is also devoting special store hours at each location to seniors to provide a safe and comfortable shopping experience.

 “Our employees have ensured a continuous and unencumbered supply of food and general merchandise to our stores.
-We are delighted to provide this temporary wage increases to thank them for their efforts,” said Dan McConnell.
+We are delighted to provide this temporary wage increase to thank them for their efforts,” McConnell said.